Beautycounter

-Beautycounter is an American direct to consumer company that sells skin care and cosmetic products.
+Beautycounter was an American direct to consumer and multi-level marketing company that sold skin care and cosmetic products.
 As of 2018, the company had 150 products with over 65,000 independent consultants, and with national retailers.
+In April 2021, Beautycounter was acquired by The Carlyle Group in a deal that valued the company at $1 billion.
+In March 2024, Carlyle wrote off its investment in the company and the company went into administration in April 2024.